Mark Zuckerberg just laid out his vision for the metaverse. These are the five things you should know.

 The public face of that economy will be the Horizon Marketplace, where Meta will let those creators sell their wares.
 For now, it’s unclear whether that will be the only place we shoppers will be able to purchase digital items, but considering how Zuckerberg seemed to subtly swipe at Apple during his address, that might not be the case.

-“I’ve come to believe that the lack of choice and high fees are stifling innovation, stopping people from building new things, and holding back the entire Internet economy,” he said, after lamenting having to develop products for other platforms.
-As a result, Meta plans to continue subsidizing its devices and in some cases selling them at cost to “make them available to more people.
+“I’ve come to believe that the lack of choice and high fees are stifling innovation, stopping people from building new things and holding back the entire Internet economy,” he said, after lamenting having to develop products for other platforms.
+As a result, Meta plans to continue subsidizing its devices and in some cases selling them at cost to “make them available to more people.”

 That may ultimately mean you’ll pay less for the hardware to access the metaverse and the stuff you’ll buy when you’re inside it, but the kind of rapid growth Zuckerberg seems to be encouraging has led to problems for Facebook (the platform) in the past.